Nuwai/MoneyScam_in_Myanmar/README.md

 # **Fraud Detection Tool: Safeguard Against Scams**

 ## **Overview**
 Financial scams targeting Myanmar’s digital users are increasingly sophisticated.
-This project aims to build a robust tool to **detect and alert** users when a message, advertisement, or post may be fraudulent — especially in the Burmese language and context.
+This project aims to build a robust tool to **detect and alert** users when a message, advertisement, or post may be fraudulent, especially in the Burmese language and context.
 By combining real-world data collection, low-resource NLP, feature engineering, classical ML and model deployment, the goal is to raise public awareness and reduce scam impact in Myanmar.

 This project aims to develop a simple and effective interface that allows users to determine whether a message, post, or advertisement is fraudulent using a machine learning model.
 The goal is to help the general public, particularly youth, avoid falling into scams, enabling a safer and more productive life.